 While it seems to be common practice to add as many people on Linkedin as possible (even if you don’t know them), you’ll fall not obscurity if that’s all you do.
 Don’t just add people randomly.
 In fact, don’t add anyone before making a connection with them…

-With the former point in mind, your first move should be to send a personalised message to leads before adding them.
-You can always use a generic email blast via Linkedin, but these are common impersonal and are often deleted on sight.
-If you can personalise them enough and get a response, good on you.
+With the former point in mind, your first move should be to send a personalized message to leads before adding them.
+You can always use a generic email blast via Linkedin, but these are commonly impersonal and are often deleted on sight.
+If you can personalize them enough and get a response, good on you.
 You’ll be one of the lucky ones.
 We however propose more creativity.

 A technique our firm has championed and is getting some great returns!
 In order to stand out from our competitors and gain the attention of your prospects, why not post a short video singling out your prospect and tagging them.
 You can incorporate their logo or brand colors into your video cover shot for some extra pizzazz.
 You can even post a case study focused on why they’re so successful.
 Once posted, get your connections on LinkedIn to like and comment on the post, drawing even more attention to your post and making your video too hard for your lead to resist.
 When it comes to creativity, the sky’s the limit, and so are your opportunities for success.